Gurukun

 I used to be one of those people.
 I had tried goat and pork dishes without hesitation but never considered ordering any fish dishes or sashimi1.

 However, as I visited Okinawa more and more, I had the chance to try sashimi and clear soups of irabuchā2 and mībai3, as well as sukugarasu4.
 At that time, they seemed okay to me.
-The decisive moment came when I wrote a story on the agiyah of gurukun, the official prefectural fish of Okinawa.
+The decisive moment came when I wrote a story on the agiyah (a fishing technique) of gurukun, the official prefectural fish of Okinawa.

 Living around coral reefs, gurukun is the only fish that can be caught in large quantities in Okinawa, making it a popular target for the prefecture’s fishing industry.
 When I joined an agiyah fishing expedition in Ishigaki, most of the gurukun caught were of the kabukuwā (double-lined fusilier) or ukū (bartail fusilier) variety.
 Among the eight types of gurukun in Okinawan waters, the most common type is about 30 centimeters long, with a vivid turquoise upper body, reddish lower body, and long pectoral fins.
 Their bodies sparkle as if they were sprinkled with gold and silver powder.